Adore2113/MarsHSim/docs/dev_log.md

 ##      06/28/2026
     ♡ I've been working on the visuals so there hasn't been a to log here

-    ♡ I am going to make this so that the dashbaord updates every three seconds to start, and I'll adjust this as I go
+    ♡ I am going to make this so that the dashbaord updates every three seconds to start and I'll adjust this as I go

     ♡ I want to use snake case for js, but I know camelCase is best practice, so I'll stick w. that